apolat2000/apolat2000.github.io/src/content/blog/i-deleted-my-users-table-part-2.md

 ## The Problem

 In the [previous article](<(https://apolat2000.github.io/posts/i-deleted-my-users-table-part-1)>), I explained how I migrated to a third-party authentication provider ([Clerk](https://clerk.com/)) and made Clerk's user database a part of my application's knowledge base.
 Yet, we cannot issue a network request whenever we want to access a user's information.
 We need to cache the users in our application in an efficient and scalable way.
-In this article, I will explain how I implemented this caching strategy.
+In this article, I explain a pretty nuanced approach, but it will offer us a *O(1)* query for finding a user by id, which is faster than JavaScript's built-in `.find(...)` with its time complexity of *O(n)*.
+I also explain the math behind the implementation and the tradeoffs that come with it.

 ## The Solution